KidkArolis/space-router/docs/content/_index.md

 ## Why?

-Space Router was first created in 2017 to create a minimal to handle all the routery bits after learning from routing approaches used in Backbone, Ember and then React ecosystems eras.
-Each new framework brought new requirements for a router, but each new router had a core that was very similar - listening to url changes, parsing url params and queries, performing navigations and generating links - those did not have to be different in any of those libraries.
-Space Router was created as a framework agnostic router that should be easy enough to use standalone or to wrap around into more sophisticated bindings for specific frameworks or applications architectures.
+Space Router was first created in 2017 to create a minimal library after learning from the various routing approaches used in Backbone, Ember and then React eras.
+Each new framework brought new requirements for a router, but each new router had a core that was very similar – listening to url changes, parsing url params and queries, performing navigations and generating links.
+Space Router was created as a framework agnostic router that should be easy enough to use standalone _or_ to built on top of to create more sophisticated bindings for specific frameworks or applications architectures.

-Note, in case you were wondering, Space Router is not the same as [remix-run/history](https://github.com/remix-run/history/), which only wraps the history API.
-Space Router takes a more holistic approach with also handling url and query parsing and defining and matching route configurations.
-It doesn't have all the bells of whistles of the `history` package, but if you need them - use that indeed!
+What about [remix-run/history](https://github.com/remix-run/history/)?
+History wraps the history API only.
+Space Router takes a more holistic approach with handling url and query parsing and declaring and matching route configurations to create a fully usable standalone router.
+It doesn't have all the bells of whistles of the `history` package, but if you need them - use that instead.

-See [React Space Router](https://humaans.github.io/react-space-router) for the official React bindings.
+See [React Space Router](https://humaans.github.io/react-space-router) for the official React bindings that provide a set of hooks and components to make space router a fully featured routing library for React.

 ## Install